wyhwhy/wyhwhy.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Yuhao Wang.
-I obtained my PhD degree from [School of Data Science](https://www.sdsc.cityu.edu.hk/) at City University of Hong Kong, China.
+I obtained my PhD degree from [School of Data Science](https://www.sdsc.cityu.edu.hk/) at City University of Hong Kong on June 2026.
 It's my honor to be supervised by [Prof. Xiangyu Zhao](https://zhaoxyai.github.io/) and worked with fellows in [Applied Machine Learning Lab](https://aml-cityu.github.io/).

 Research
 ======